 - Anti-Skill in A Certain Magical Index is the non-powered portion of city law enforcement, and most frequently shows up as SWAT teams.
 They're fairly competent, but out of their league against the more powerful Espers and sorcerers.

-- The Federal Police Agency in Japan deploys the Special Assault Team in Zankyou No Terror to locate the bomb Sphinx planted in Episode 3, and SAT is again deployed in Episode 6 to secure Narita Airport against terrorist attack.
+- The National Police Agency in Japan deploys the Special Assault Team in Terror in Resonance to locate the bomb Sphinx planted in Episode 3, and SAT is again deployed in Episode 6 to secure Haneda Airport against terrorist attack.

 - The Special Assault Team eventually gets deployed in Parasyte against the titular monsters.